-I learned this mouth-watering fish kuzhambu / fish curry recipe from my MIL, who excels in non-vegetarian dishes.
+I learned this mouth-watering South Indian fish curry recipe from my MIL, who excels in non-vegetarian dishes.
 This recipe is best suitable for the sea breed fish (Pomfret, King Fish, etc.,)

-Are you searching for other authentic recipes, then do visit brown rice puttu recipe.
+Are you searching for other authentic recipes, then do visit brown rice puttu.

 What is meen kuzhambu?